How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 16. Use Hand & Foot Warmers

-Which part of the body loses heat quickest?
-If you’ve spent any time camping in winter or early spring, you’ll know that your extremities are apt to feel cold before the rest of you does.
-While it’s always wise to wear a good pair of gloves and socks to bed, reusable or disposable heat packs can make a world of difference.
+Since your extremities are apt to feel the cold before the rest of you does warming up your hands and feet makes a world of difference.
+While it’s always wise to wear a good pair of gloves and socks to bed, reusable or disposable heat packs are great for getting fingers and toes warmed up quickly.

 17. Use Two Sleeping Pads

-The thermal resistance or “warmth” of sleeping mats or pads is rated using the “R-Value” system, which measures how well a pad protects against heat loss (the higher the value, the better).
+The thermal resistance or “warmth” of sleeping pads is rated using the “R-Value” system, which measures how well a pad protects against heat loss (the higher the value, the better).
+The bad news is that buying a pad or air mattress with a high R-value can be expensive.
+The good news is that R-value ratings are cumulative.
+You can use two pads with an R-value of 3 (or 4) to achieve a total R-value of 6 (or 8).

 Man rolling up sleeping pad inside tent